jd28/rollnw/tools/client/README.md

 data, while workflow-heavy collections use purpose-built views and commands.
 All data-dependent row surfaces must remain viewport-virtualized.

-Area tabs provide precise mesh or authored-footprint selection for placed objects, Ctrl-click tile selection, a complete placed-object list, and camera focus on list selection.
-The validated Creature/Placeable structural slice supports placement, transforms, duplicate, delete, undo/redo, and native CAF save.
+Area tabs provide mesh or authored-footprint selection for placed objects, Ctrl-click tile selection, a complete placed-object list, and camera focus on list selection.
+The validated Creature/Placeable/Item structural slice supports placement, transforms, duplicate, delete, undo/redo, and native CAF save.
 Blueprint preview tabs use the same focused edit commands and save path.

+Drag a Creature, Placeable, or Item blueprint from the project tree into an area to preview placement; drop commits one undoable edit and cancel discards it.
+Creature placement/transforms require walkable ground and known clearance: invalid targets reject rather than snap, with a navigation overlay during drag.
+Placeables and items allow free authored height within area XY bounds.

+Ground items align their rotated model bottoms to authored height without rewriting saved coordinates.
+Thin items have six-pixel sampled click assistance, respecting nearer geometry.
+Selecting keeps the viewport stable; moving requires a five-pixel drag, and viewport/camera changes cancel the gesture.
+Standalone and equipped-item poses are unchanged.

+Area drops create new instances from blueprints.
+Moving an existing inventory item into the world and picking up ground items are not supported yet.

 ## Play Preview